-Divorce Process Lawyers in Westborough
+Divorce Process Lawyers in Massachusetts

-Guiding You Through the Massachusetts Divorce Process in Worcester County
+Guiding You Through the Divorce Process

 At O’Connor Family Law, our accomplished legal team understands the emotional rollercoaster of divorce based on our own personal experiences as well as our 35 years of combined exclusive family law representation.
 Those qualifications have given us extensive knowledge of the law and the divorce process.
 This process requires a navigation that balances your end goals with efficiency in helping you obtain the outcome you need as quickly as possible.
 We urge you to allow our divorce lawyers to stand by your side as both allies and advocates as you move through the proceedings.
 We are here to educate and support you in making the best choices toward furthering your goals.

-The Divorce Process in Worcester, Hanover, & Westborough
+The Divorce Process in Massachusetts

 The service of divorce papers is what officially begins the divorce process.
 In a contested divorce, the party that initiates the process, called the Plaintiff, has the responsibility to serve the other spouse, called the Defendant.
 The Defendant then must file an Answer to the divorce within 20 days from receipt of the official complaint documents.
 Filing this Answer is important for correcting any mistakes within the divorce complaint as well as to reserve your right to seek any alternative outcome through a counterclaim.